 The film remains the earliest surviving vampire film despite many copies being lost after the studio’s bankruptcy due to costly legal battles by the Bram Stoker estate.

 Whilst the film is not particularly scary, the film still has the power to haunt the viewer with its creepy visual style.
-Real world locations in Germany and Slovakia were used to create the decaying world Murnau was trying to convey.
+Real-world locations in Germany and Slovakia were used to create the decaying world Murnau was trying to convey.
 Murnau used shadows and unnerving images to scare the audience.

 Another technique Murnau employed was using a photographic negative to display the haunting image of white trees against a black sky.
 He also used the corners of the cinema screen to great effect with characters cowering and Nosferatu appearing.
-This technique was effective in portraying the looming menace, rather than having the scariness front and centre.
+This technique was effective in portraying the looming menace, rather than having the scariness front and center.

 The director of The Witch, Robert Eggers, announced in 2015 that he would remake the film.
 Despite an early death at the age of 43, Murnau’s legacy ensures that sleepless nights will long continue.